 In the 1970s, trick shops ready sold pencil balloons, and manufacturers were improving upon the quality of the balloon.
 The improved quality allowed entertainers to transform the three-twist balloon dog into what we now recognize and still make.

 Big hair, puffy shoulder pads, and Yuppies were ruling the world in the 1980s, and the balloon dog transformed into a poodle.
 I remember impressing clients with all the different size bubbles and how the bubble at the tail would finish off the process of making the poodle.

 In the 1990s, balloon entertainers started networking in chat boards, and newsgroups and the discussion focused on markers and drawing techniques.
 Leaving the neon colors of the 1980’s behind, Balloon Artists found white paint markers.
 From then on, you could see the whites of a dog’s eye.

 Y2K, the internet, cell phones, the 2000s were about accessories.
 The balloon dog had feet, collar, tongue, eyebrows, and a bone to chew.
 No longer did the balloon dog need to stand; sitting was the grand pose of 2000.

-Over the years, I have had to learn each balloon dog.
-I am not sure what balloon dogs will look like in the future, but I am willing to bet that it will have more detail, colors, and will be more spectacular in the decades to come.
+Over the years, I have had to learn about each balloon dog.
+I am not sure what balloon dogs will look like in the future, but I am willing to bet that they will have more detail, colors, and will be more spectacular in the decades to come.